-Mark a centre point on your sheet, and use a compass to draw circles of varying sizes.
-You can also use some sort of round objects like glasses, tapes etc. If you are really brave, go with a freehand circle.
+Mark a center point on your sheet, and use a compass to draw circles of varying sizes.
+You can also use some sort of round objects like glasses, tapes, etc. If you are really brave, go with a freehand circle.
 You can draw as many different sized circles as you want from that point.

-Start your drawing at the centre.
+Start your drawing at the center.
 Use any simple shape to start off.
-I started out with simple teardrop shapes from the centre.
+I started out with simple teardrop shapes from the center.
 This gave me a small floral element in the first circle.
 Using the negative space in the circle, draw more simple shapes to complete the inner circle.
 You can use the same shape as used before or come up with something new.

 Keep building up the drawing in the various circles.
 Use different shapes and patterns to come with the composition.
 I used a variety of circles and floral shapes to come up with the designs for the next few circles.